rethinkdb/rethinkdb-rs/0-about-rethinkdb/architecture.md

 or for all tables within a database.
 Users do not need to manually associate servers with tables.
 RethinkDB uses a set of heuristics to attempt to satisfy table configurations in an optimal way.
-It will copy data for new replicas from the closest available server, evenly distribute replicas of the data across the cluster, try to distribute the load evenly, and so on.
+It will copy data for new replicas from an available server, evenly distribute replicas of the data across the cluster, try to distribute the load evenly, and so on.

 For a more fine-grained mechanism, replicas can be associated with servers using _server tags._ Every server may be assigned one or more